 What makes a scientist tick?
 How did they get started?
 What advice do they offer today’s students?
 Find out by viewing these short video interviews with leading researchers from around the world.
-They explain their interest in science, from young school-age days to the present, and share insights with those who may want to pursue their own life in science.
+Each person explains their interest in science, from young school-age days to the present, and shares insights about what it's like to be a scientist.
 In addition to hearing personal comments, you can link to some related PI Public Lectures and also read about associated research areas at PI.

 Theoretical models for cosmology – from standard to exotic (e.g. cosmic strings and monopoles).
 “Quantum creation” of multiple universes out of nothing; eternal inflation and the anthropic selection of a world that would ultimately become hospitable to life.

 Cosmology and cosmological implications of quantum gravity.
 Observable effects in cosmology help to identify the limits of general relativity, which could potentially be surpassed by modified theories of gravity and/or quantum gravity.